 In 1959, composers Talivaldis Kenins and Janis Cirulis met with singer/author Mariss Vetra to discuss ways of preserving and fostering their Latvian heritage while enriching the cultural life of their adopted city.
 They all agree it was important to provide a way for the best and the brightest Latvian classical artists from around the world to perform in Toronto in an uncompromising professional setting.
 With this goal in mind, they created the Toronto Latvian Concert Association.

 As a subscription series with a relatively predictable capital base, the TLCA was able to invite artists beyond the reach of other Latvian cultural organizations.
-Looking forward to our 60th season in 2019, the TLCA takes pride in knowing it is one of the oldest classical music recital series in Canada, having organized well over 200 concerts featuring artists from across Canada, the USA, Mexico, Chile, England, Sweden, Germany, Switzerland, Australia and Latvia.
+The TLCA takes pride in knowing it is one of the oldest classical music recital series in Canada, having organized well over 200 concerts featuring artists from across Canada, the USA, Mexico, Chile, England, Sweden, Germany, Switzerland, Australia and Latvia.

 Internationally acclaimed opera performers Maija Kovalevska, Inese Galante, Inga Kalna and Egils Silins have all appeared in Toronto under the TLCA banner and the list of instrumentalists reads like a “who’s who” list of Latvian classical musicians.
 Over the years, TLCA patrons have heard such Grammy-nominated artists as violinist Sandis Steinbergs, concertmaster of KREMERata Baltica (with the RIX Quartet), Kristina Blaumane, principal cello of the London Philharmonic, and composer Peteris Vasks, who joined us when the TLCA presented the North American premiere of his violin concerto Distant Light.